UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - If the model run is successful, the CESM netcdf output history files are automatically moved to a short term archive ($DOUT_S_ROOT) by case.st_archive e.g. /nobackup/$USER/cesm2/archive/SMin_3M_FX2000_f19f19mg16/logs/
 - If a model run was unsuccessful the output remains in the Run Directory ($RUNDIR) and the short term archive is not created.
 - If both $RUNDIR and $DOUT_S_ROOT are in the arc /nobackup/$USER/ file space, it's a good idea to move your model output files to a more permanent location as soon as you are able.
-- You can also back up key files from your case directory (e.g. any sourcemods, user_nl_cam, env_build, env_run) to a repo in the Github organisation as a branch from the repo for the relevant model verion (e.g. cesm2.13). **Be very careful not to overwrite anything from the main branch when pushing changes!**
+- You can also back up key files from your case directory (e.g. any sourcemods, user_nl_cam, env_build, env_run) to a repo in the Github organisation as a branch from the repo for the relevant model verion (e.g. cesm2.13). **Be careful not to overwrite anything from the main branch when pushing changes!**

 ## 10) Log Files